 Before you buy a holiday let make sure you do your research and read what we believe are the most important things to think about before buying a holiday home.

 The location you choose to buy your holiday home in is arguably one of the most important factors, not only do you need to consider your needs as the owner but also the needs of the guests you will be hosting.
 As the owner you reserve the right to use your holiday cottage as and when you please (providing it’s not booked), and therefore you want to make sure you buy your holiday home in a location that you will enjoy visiting.
-Understandably, the beach is often a very popular location for holiday homes as often the general public want to escape to the seaside on their one main holiday of the year and enjoy the warm sands and cold water.
+Understandably, the beach is often a very popular location when it comes to North Devon coastal cottages as often the general public want to escape to the seaside on their one main holiday of the year and enjoy the warm sands and cold water.
 Other popular locations include the countryside for a remote retreat, a city break or a hybrid that allows you to enjoy the best of both worlds by being well connected to numerous popular attractions.

 Bigger is not always better and small is not also cosy.
 There is never a one size fits all when it comes to the perfect holiday home as no two families are the same and each family looking to stay will have different requirements - from the bed configuration to the ceiling heights that will mean your property is either perfect or not the right fit for them.
 Understanding what makes your property unique and being able to communicate the selling points regardless of size can allow you to target your marketing to the right audience, so if you have a small cottage you market to couples and if you have a large property you are speaking to groups.